hashicorp/consul/plugin/health/README.md

 }
 ~~~

-Doing this is supported but both endponts ":8080" and ":8081" will export the exact same health.
+Doing this is supported but both endpoints ":8080" and ":8081" will export the exact same health.

 ## Metrics